Crypto.com Coin Price Tops $0.12 on Major Exchanges (CRO)

-Crypto.com Coin (CURRENCY:CRO) traded up 7% against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on July 26th.
-Crypto.com Coin has a market capitalization of $3.10 billion and approximately $55.04 million worth of Crypto.com Coin was traded on exchanges in the last day.
-In the last seven days, Crypto.com Coin has traded 15.3% higher against the U.S. dollar.
-One Crypto.com Coin coin can currently be purchased for about $0.12 or 0.00000308 BTC on cryptocurrency exchanges.
+Crypto.com Coin (CURRENCY:CRO) traded 3.1% higher against the U.S. dollar during the 1 day period ending at 22:00 PM ET on July 29th.
+Over the last seven days, Crypto.com Coin has traded 11.8% higher against the U.S. dollar.
+Crypto.com Coin has a market capitalization of $3.15 billion and $29.76 million worth of Crypto.com Coin was traded on exchanges in the last day.
+One Crypto.com Coin coin can currently be bought for approximately $0.12 or 0.00000310 BTC on exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.